Illangasinghe/Test-in-Go/docs/usage.md

 ### 2. Test Failures

 Check the logs in `./logs/execution.log` to see detailed error messages for test failures.
-Additionally, review the Allure report for more detailed insights.
+Review the pretty report at `./reports/pretty-report.txt` for more details.

----